30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 16) Invite Staff out to Lunch

 Taking staff out to lunch can go a long way, especially if the staff member is usually more reserved and quiet in the office.
-By taking them out of the office and into a more neutral setting, you can give them a chance to talk more candidly about their interests and how the job is going.
+Taking them out of the office and into a more neutral setting allows them to talk more candidly about their interests and how the job is going.

 You can also practice the same thing for different teams.
 For example, perhaps a team has just accomplished an important goal, so you take them out to lunch to celebrate.